It’s National Cookie Day: Satisfy Your Sweet Tooth at These Local Eateries

 15 Warren St., Boston

-Dudley Cafe is a charming, and social justice–oriented, cafe and neighborhood spot.
-They specialize in locally sourced sandwiches, rice bowls, and espresso drinks.
-But don’t underestimate their freshly baked gooey chocolate chip cookies.
-Try to get there early before the pastries sell out (they also offer online ordering).
+Dudley Cafe is a charming and social justice–oriented cafe and Roxbury neighborhood spot.
+The cafe specializes in locally sourced sandwiches, rice bowls, and espresso drinks.
+But don’t underestimate the freshly baked gooey chocolate chip cookies.
+Try to get there early before the pastries sell out (Dudley also offers online ordering).

 La Saison